 Performance appraisals help managers understand individual and team skill levels.
 They reveal skill gaps that need to be addressed through training, hiring, or internal mobility.
 This information is crucial for organizing teams more efficiently and ensuring the right people are in the right roles to meet future business demands.

-- Non-discrimination: Bias based on race, gender, age, or disability has to be avoided.
+- Non-discrimination: Bias based on race, gender, age, or disability must be actively avoided.

-- Transparent Communication: Appraisal process should be transparent, and the results have to be clear.
+- Transparent Communication: The appraisal process must be transparent, and the results must be clear and easily understood by all employees.

-- Confidentiality: Feedback and outcomes should remain confidential.
+- Confidentiality: All feedback and outcomes of the appraisal should remain confidential.

-- Documentation: Everything must be recorded in writing so that you can defend your decision in the face of an employment-related claim.
+- Documentation: Everything must be recorded in writing to provide a defense for decisions in the face of a potential employment claim.

-Failing to do the above-mentioned ethical considerations can lead to damage to the employer’s reputation.
+Failing to adhere to these ethical considerations can lead to legal issues and significant damage to an employer’s reputation.

-- Increased productivity: Regularly reviewing and providing feedback will help the employees to stay focused.
+- Increased productivity: Regularly reviewing and providing feedback helps the employees to stay focused.
 As a group, performance will start to improve.

 - Improved employee retention: A performance appraisal system recognizes employees’ contributions and provides opportunities for ongoing career development, ultimately resulting in higher retention of top-performing employees.